KostyaBovt/graph_dijkstra/README.md

 ## How to use

-1. Configure application in `app.js` file
+1. Configure application in `app.js` file:
-* Set MAX_PATHS - maximum paths to be founded between two nodes
+* Set MAX_PATHS - maximum paths to be found between two nodes
 * Set INPUT_FILE - file with graph map description
 * Reload page to apply configuration
-2. Click on nodes to select it: where two nodes selected - best paths will be colored:
+2. Click on nodes to select it: when two nodes selected - best paths will be colored:
-* best 5 paths - from best to worst, accordingly from darker to lighter
+* best 5 paths - from the best to the worst, accordingly from  the darkest to the lightest
-* others - ligth red colored
+* others - colored in light red
-3. You can create your own input grapg file using example: input.json
+3. You can create your own input graph file using example: input.json

 ## Application architecture

 1. class Graph:
 * responsible for building and managing graph on page layout using map from input file
-* receive input file with graph map and build it
+* receives input file with graph map and builds graph
-* manage clicks on nodes
+* manages clicks on nodes
-* create GraphMap object to calculate paths between selected nodes
+* creates PathFinder object to calculate paths between selected nodes
-* update graph on page to display founded paths
+* updates graph on page to display found paths

-2. class GraphMap:
+2. class PathFinder:
-* resposible for finding paths betwenn two nodes
+* resposible for finding paths between two nodes
-* receive input arays of nodes and links, and start-end nodes ids
+* receives input arrays of nodes and links, and start-end nodes ids
-* find best paths and return them
+* finds best paths and returns them